Economy of Colombia: Electronics

 Colombia is a major producer of electronics in Latin America, and is South America's 2nd largest high-tech market.
 Colombia is also the 2nd largest producer and exporter of electronics made by domestic companies in Latin America.
 Since the early 2000s, major Colombian corporations began exporting aggressively to foreign markets.
 Some of these companies include: Challenger, PcSmart, Compumax, Colcircuirtos, and Kalley.
 Colombia is the first country in Latin America to manufacture a domestically made 4K television.
 In 2014, the Colombian Government launched a national campaign to promote IT and Electronic sectors, as well as investing in Colombia's own companies.
 Although innovation remains low on the global scale, the government sees heavy potential in the high tech industry and is investing heavily in education and innovation centers all across the nation.
 Because of this, Colombia could become a major global manufacturer of electronics and play an important role in the global high tech industry in the near future.
 In 2014, the Colombian government released another national campaign to help Colombian companies have a bigger share of the national market.

 Construction

-Construction recently has played a vital role in the economy, and is growing rapidly at almost 20% annually.
+Construction recentlyhas played a vital role in the economy, and is growing rapidly at almost 20% annually.
 As a result, Colombia is seeing a historic building boom.
 The Colombian government is investing heavily in transport infrastructure through a plan called "Fourth Generation Network".
 The target of the Colombian government is to build 7,000 km of roads for the 2016–2020 period and reduce travel times by 30% and transport costs by 20%.
-A toll road concession program will comprise 40 projects, and is part of a larger strategic goal to invest nearly $50bn in transport infrastructure, including: railway systems; making the Magdalena river navigable again; improving port facilities; as well as an expansion of Bogotá's airport.
+A toll road concession program will comprise 40 projects, and is part of a larger strategic goal to invest nearly $50bn in transport infrastructure, including: railway systems; making the Magdalena River navigable again; improving port facilities; as well as an expansion of Bogotá's airport.
 Long-term plans include building a national high-speed train network, to vastly improve competitiveness.